ray-project/enhancements/reps/2023-04-27-data-strict-mode.md

 We will also add a warning banner (for a couple releases) on the first import of Ray Data that notifies users of this change.

-### Testing

-The master branch will have strict mode on by default.
-There will be a suite that tests basic functionality with strict mode off, to avoid regressions.

 ### Timeline

-Ray 2.5: Enable strict mode by default, with the above notification plan.
+- Ray 2.5: Enable strict mode by default, with the above notification plan.
-Ray 2.6: No changes.
+- Ray 2.6: No changes.
-Ray 2.7 or after: Enforce strict mode always, and remove code for supporting the legacy code paths.
+- Ray 2.7 or after: Enforce strict mode always, and remove code for supporting the legacy code paths.

 ## Examples: